-- 10. 2021 IECC climate zones, as defined and illustrated in Section R301 of the code.
-Note that some locations have shifted to a different climate zone in the 2021 IECC compared to prior editions. - 11.
-For buildings with oil-fired equipment, use the efficiency listed for gas-fired equipment. - 12.
-Track A -HVAC Grading by Rater shall use ANSI / RESNET / ACCA 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under. - 13.
-Buildings certified using this version of the program requirements are automatically deemed compliant with Items 2.1, 2.2, and 3.1 and 3.2 of the National Rater Design Review Checklist, Version 1 / 1.1 / OR-WA 1.2 (Rev. 02) due to the inability of CEC-approved software to calculate the total thermal envelope UA and in consideration of the rigor of the 2019 Building Energy Efficiency Standards. - 14.
-The Rater may define the 'permit date' as either the date that the permit was issued or the application date of the permit.
-In cases where permit or application dates are not available, Providers or Multifamily Oversight Organizations have discretion to estimate permit dates based on other construction schedule factors.
-These assumptions should be both defensible and documented.
-The 'plan approval date' is the date that a jurisdiction approves a building plan and its efficiency features for use on a specific lot or tract.
-As an exception, if a new plan is added to a specific tract's existing plan set and the new plan is subject to the same version of the energy code as the existing plan set, then the 'plan approval date' is considered to be the existing plan set's original plan approval date. - 15.
-Buildings certified under Rev. 01, Rev. 02, and Rev. 03 of the program requirements are permitted to use any version of the MFNC National HVAC Design Report.
+- 12. For buildings with oil-fired equipment, use the efficiency listed for gas-fired equipment. - 13.
+Track A -HVAC Grading by Rater shall use ANSI / RESNET / ACCA 310 including all Addenda and Normative Appendices, with new versions and Addenda implemented according to the schedule defined by the HCO or MRO that the building is being certified under. - 14.
+Buildings certified using this version of the program requirements are automatically deemed compliant with Items 2.1, 2.2, and 3.1 and 3.2 of the National Rater Design Review Checklist, Version 1 / 1.1 / 1.2 (Rev. 04) due to the inability of CEC-approved software to calculate the total thermal envelope UA and in consideration of the rigor of the 2019 Building Energy Efficiency Standards.